GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 ## Prerequisites

 - The Gluu Server needs to be installed on a VM or physical server with at least 4GB of RAM and 2CPU units.
-Containers are not supported.
+Docker containers are **not** supported.
 Make sure your box meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server.

 - You must use a fully qualified domain name (FQDN) to install the Gluu Server.
 You **can not** use localhost to install the Gluu Server.
 If you want to run Gluu locally, you can make up a hostname.
 Just make sure it is in the host file of your VM and the host file of the local windows machine.